menu

 Tollesboro is a very small town located in the state of Kentucky.
 With a population of 3,433 people and just one neighborhood, Tollesboro is the 120th largest community in Kentucky.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 23.14% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 23.14% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Tollesboro has relatively fewer families with younger children, and/or college students.
 Combined, this makes Tollesboro a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.